Skip to contents

 Generates a quick visualization of relative error for home range or movement speed estimation from a single replicate of a movedesign workflow.
 The plot can display either the estimates from that replicate for a random combination of individuals, or, when resampling is enabled, summaries derived from repeated draws of individuals at each population sample size (based on the specified number of resamples).

-This functions shows preliminary outputs only based on the output of md_run() (a movedesign_preprocess object) and should not be used to evaluate study design by itself.
+This functions shows preliminary outputs for a single stochastic run from md_run() (a movedesign_processed object) and should not be used to evaluate study design by itself.
 Instead, users should run md_replicate() and check for convergence with md_check().

 Usage